bqqbarbhg/tower/doc/document.md

 ](image/map-01-old.png)&shy;

 When working with older drivers the engine uses `glBufferSubData()` for uniform buffers.
-The `glBufferSubData()` call copies data to a GPU buffer in a pretty unspecified way, which isn't ideal but it's better than doing tons of tiny mappings for every UBO.
+The `glBufferSubData()` call copies data to a GPU buffer in an unspecified way, which isn't ideal but it's better than doing tons of tiny mappings for every UBO.
 Vertex data uses the `glMapBuffer()` API with `GL_UNSYNCHRONIZED_BIT`, which should give the application a chunk of write combined GPU memory.
 The drawback is